apache/kylin/website/_posts/blog/2018-01-01-kylin-and-superset.md

 ## Integrating Apache Kylin and Apache Superset to Boost Your Productivity

 Both Apache Kylin and Apache Superset are built to provide fast and interactive analytics for their users.
-The combination of these two open source projects can bring that goal to reality on etabyte-scale datasets, thanks to pre-calculated Kylin Cube.
+The combination of these two open source projects can bring that goal to reality on petabyte-scale datasets, thanks to pre-calculated Kylin Cube.

 The Kyligence Data Science team has recently open sourced kylinpy, a project that makes this combination possible.
 Kylinpy is a Python-based Apache Kylin client library.
 Any application that uses SQLAlchemy can now query Apache Kylin with this library installed, specifically Apache Superset.
 Below is a brief tutorial that shows how to integrate Apache Kylin and Apache Superset.